seanken/seanken.github.io/content/posts/Single-Cell-Level-QC.md

 ## Final Thoughts

-Anyways, just wanted to share a tool that we have found useful for some of our analysis--hope others find it useful as well!
+Anyways, just wanted to share a tool that we have found useful for some of our analysis (has helped find cases when we had too many/too few droplets being called as nuclei)--hope others find it useful as well!
 Wondering what other insight we can get from these metrics.
 Also: happy to think about adding other metrics as well (assuming I have the time), so let me know if there are any!